blender/blender/doc/python_api/rst/bge_types/bge.types.KX_LibLoadStatus.rst

       :type: callable

+   .. attribute:: finished

+      The current status of the lib load.

+      :type: boolean

    .. attribute:: progress

       The current progress of the lib load as a normalized value from 0.0 to 1.0.